MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether WLST is used

-If you currently use WebLogic Scripting Tool (WLST) to perform the deployment, you will need to assess what it is doing.
-If WLST is changing any (runtime) parameters of your application as part of the deployment, you will need to make sure those parameters conform to one of the following options:
+If you currently use WebLogic Scripting Tool (WLST) to perform the deployment, you'll need to assess what it's doing.
+If WLST is changing any (runtime) parameters of your application as part of the deployment, you'll need to make sure those parameters conform to one of the following options:

 1. They are externalized as app settings.
 2. They are embedded in your application.